Get an instant quote

 Profile machining tolerance symbol in 2D engineering drawing

-Use tighter tolerances only on critical features that affect assembly, fit, or function.
+Use tighter tolerances only on critical features that affect assembly, fit or function.
 Keep non-critical features at standard tolerances to save cost and time.

 When two assembly parts mate together, their dimensions combine to create a final measurement.
 If the total is over or under the intended value, the variation can cause fit or function issues.
 Stack-up analysis — often using a worst-case scenario calculation — helps prevent these problems.